-- 1. Complete modifications identified during the Greenland 2018 test PY 2021. - 2.
-Continue work to address the need for more compressed air with modular units to meet the science requirements.
-Work to identify and test a solution PY 2022 or PY 2023. - 3.
-Complete drill system drawings and enter into database As needed. - 4.
+- 1. Continue work to address the need for more compressed air with modular units to meet the science requirements.
+Work to identify and test a solution PY 2023 or PY 2024. - 2.
+Complete drill system drawings and enter into database As needed. - 3.
 Update operating procedures and other procedural documents As needed.